Indoor Air Quality in Marina del Rey

 |---|---|---|

-| First proof point | Useful evidence includes HOA rules, elevator/loading instructions, garage access photos, shutoff maps, and building manager contact requirements. | Use it to decide whether indoor air quality stays diagnostic or becomes a larger scope. |
+| Equipment evidence | Useful evidence includes HOA rules, elevator/loading instructions, garage access photos, shutoff maps, and building manager contact requirements. | Decides whether indoor air quality stays diagnostic or expands into replacement, permit, or multi-trade work. |

-| Local friction | HOA work windows, elevators, meter rooms, shared drains, and salt-air corrosion can delay or expand even simple work. | This can change arrival timing, parts planning, and whether another trade is needed. |
+| Local access friction | HOA work windows, elevators, meter rooms, shared drains, and salt-air corrosion can delay or expand even simple work. | Affects arrival timing, parts staging, and whether a second trade has to be brought in mid-job. |

-| Service-specific check | Do not promise medical outcomes.
-Tie recommendations to airflow, filtration fit, moisture, ventilation, combustion safety, and source control. | This protects the homeowner from paying for the wrong first fix. |
+| Service-specific first check | Do not promise medical outcomes.
+Tie recommendations to airflow, filtration fit, moisture, ventilation, combustion safety, and source control. | Catches the wrong-first-fix mistake that turns a $300 visit into a $1,500 callback. |

-| Escalation trigger | Escalate when humidity, odors, dusty returns, or poor ventilation point to duct leakage, combustion issues, or building moisture. | This is where emergency, replacement, permit, or inspection planning can enter. |
+| Escalation trigger | Escalate when humidity, odors, dusty returns, or poor ventilation point to duct leakage, combustion issues, or building moisture. | Marks the line where a routine repair becomes an emergency, replacement, or permit project. |

-| Quote risk | Quote risk rises when accessories require duct changes, electrical work, condensate handling, or ventilation openings. | This is the difference between a useful estimate and a vague low anchor. |
+| Where the quote actually moves | Quote risk rises when accessories require duct changes, electrical work, condensate handling, or ventilation openings. | Separates a real estimate from a low anchor that grows after the technician is on site. |

-- Is this a like-for-like repair, a replacement, a relocation, or work tied to a remodel?
+- Is the work like-for-like repair, a replacement, a relocation, or tied to a remodel that triggers code upgrades?

-- Could the visible issue involve another trade such as electrical capacity, gas, venting, drainage, or water damage?
+- Could the visible issue involve another trade (electrical capacity, gas line sizing, venting, drainage, water damage) that needs to be planned in the same visit?

-Cost drivers in Marina del Rey
+Cost drivers for indoor air quality in Marina del Rey

 |---|---|---|

-Repair, replacement, or inspection path
+Repair, replacement, or inspection?

-What can go wrong if the scope is guessed
+What goes wrong when the scope is guessed

 Send details for indoor air quality in Marina del Rey.